influxdata/docs-v2/content/v2.0/write-data/_index.md

     - **Upload File:**
       Select the time precision of your data.
-      Drag and drop the Line Protocol file into the UI or click to select the file from your file manager.
+      Drag and drop the line protocol file into the UI or click to select the file from your file manager.
     - **Enter Manually:**
       Select the time precision of your data.
-      Manually enter Line Protocol.
+      Manually enter line protocol.

 6. Click **Continue**.
-7. You will receive a success or failure message depending on whether or not the data was written.
+   A message indicates whether data is successfully written to InfluxDB.
-8. Click **Previous** to return to the previous dialog and add more data or correct errors in the Line Protocol.
+7. To add more data or correct line protocol, click **Previous**.
-9. Click **Finish** to close the window.
+8. Click **Finish**.

 ## Other ways to write data to InfluxDB

 {{< children >}}

 ### InfluxDB client libraries
-InfluxDB provides language-specific client libraries that integrate with the InfluxDB v2 API.
+Use language-specific client libraries to integrate with the InfluxDB v2 API.
 See [Client libraries reference](/v2.0/reference/client-libraries/) for more information.